 In What Zone Do Bell Peppers Grow Best?

-Bell peppers can be grown in USDA plant hardiness zones 1 through 11, but plants won't make it if the ground gets colder than 65 degrees.
+Bell peppers can be grown as annuals in USDA plant hardiness zones 1 through 11, but plants won't make it if the ground gets colder than 65 degrees.
 Because of this, those in cooler climates may need to make adjustments.
 One trick that works well is to cover the ground with black plastic sheeting to warm the soil in the early part of the season.
 Replace this with mulch as soon as possible so the plants don't suffer from collected moisture, which can contribute to fungus, rot and other problems.

 When Should You Plant Bell Peppers?